Ambien Abuse Side Effects, Symptoms, and Addiction Treatment

-* Concerns about next-day drowsiness are particularly pronounced for extended-release formulations of zolpidem such as Ambien CR.
+*Concerns about next-day drowsiness are particularly pronounced in the case of extended-release formulations of zolpidem such as Ambien CR.

-In 2013, the US Food and Drug Administration (FDA) updated its labeling requirements for zolpidem to recommend lower initial doses to avoid next-day impairment and to warn patients taking extended-release formulations not to drive or undertake other dangerous activities the day after taking the medication.
+In 2013, the U.S. Food and Drug Administration (FDA) updated its labeling requirements for zolpidem to recommend lower initial doses in order to avoid next-day impairment, as well as to warn patients taking extended-release formulations not to drive or undertake other dangerous activities the day after taking the medication.

 Ambien abuse can lead to a number of negative consequences, which include:

 - Withdrawal symptoms.